Vilez0/victus-control/README.md

 ```
 The installer handles dependency install, user/group creation, DKMS module registration, build + install, and restarts `victus-backend.service`.
 Log out/in afterwards so your user joins the `victus` group.

+### Background services
+- `victus-healthcheck.service` runs at boot to ensure the patched `hp-wmi` DKMS module is built for the current kernel and that `hp_wmi` is loaded before the backend starts.
+- `victus-backend.service` stays active 24/7, automatically reenforcing `Better Auto` when the UI/CLI disconnects and restarting on failure to keep fan control live.

 ## Daily Usage
 - Launch the GTK app (`victus-control`) or use the CLI client (`test_backend.py`).
 - Mode dropdown offers `AUTO`, `Better Auto`, `MANUAL`, `MAX`: